• Skip to primary navigation

 Try serving alongside my 15 Minute Lemon Caper Chicken Breasts for a great tasting dinner in under 30 minutes.

 Feeding a crowd?
 Make ahead salads are the way to go.
-My herby Vegan Potato Salad works great with my Fall Salad with Delicata Squash, Kale and Apple and Winter Coleslaw
+This Potato Salad works great with my Fall Salad with Delicata Squash, Kale and Apple salad and Winter Coleslaw,.
+You could also try this easy Kale and Cannelini Bean Salad or this simple Spinach and Arugula side salad.

 Store any leftover potato salad in a covered dish in the fridge for 2-3 days.